vajraBodhi/Bodhi/appConfig_README.txt

-//This file describes the format of the causality.json.
+//This file describes the format of the appCausality.json.

 {
   //Required
-  "season": {
+  "theme": {
     "name": "ordinaryworld",

-    //This property stores all of the season's styles.
+    //This property stores all of the theme's styles.
 The app displays the first style by default.
     "style": ,

     //Optional.
-It is the season version.
+It is the theme version.
     "version": "1.1"
   },